-Although Hypotheses 1 and 2 are restricted to migrants' preferred taxation in their country of origin and Hypothesis 3 to the link between migrants' earnings and general views about fair level of taxation, our framework is also suitable to discuss views about whether the prevailing level of taxation should be changed.
-For the sake of argument, assume that $t_0 > t_1$ .
+Finally, asking migrants about their preference to redistribute in their country of origin and in their country of residence provides insights about the level of redistribution they consider fair in the absence of self-interest considerations and the relative importance of self-interest and fairness concerns.
 Fairness considerations suggest that high-income migrants in less redistributive countries should support increasing redistribution there to a larger extent than in their country of origin.
 Self-interest, on the other hand, would suggest that the pattern could be opposite.
-If high-income migrants support increasing redistribution in their current country of residence but not in Denmark, this suggests that their preferred level of redistribution is between the levels prevailing in their current country of residence and Denmark, and that the relative weight of fairness preferences is sufficiently high to outweigh self-interest not to support tax increases in the current country of residence.
+If high-income migrants support increasing redistribution in their current country of residence but not in Denmark, this suggests that their preferred level of redistribution is between the levels prevailing in their current country of residence and Denmark.
 If high-income migrants, instead, would support increasing redistribution in Denmark to a larger extent than in their current country of residence, even though the latter would have a lower level of redistribution, this would suggest both that their fairness preferences would call for even higher taxes than in Denmark, and that the relative weight of fairness preferences is relatively low compared with self-interest.